Making Progress Based on False Discoveries: Gradient Descent

 The following statement is easy to see: \begin{lemma} Suppose that there exists an oracle $\O_1$ that is $(\epsilon,\delta)$-post hoc generalizing $(\epsilon,\delta)$-accurate oracle against any Boolean analyst that answers $T$ queries with $m$ samples.
 Then there exists a $(4\epsilon,\delta)$-post-hoc generalizing $(4\epsilon,\delta)$-accurate oracle, $\O_2$, that answers any analyst (not necessarily Boolean) $\Omega\left(\frac{T}{\log1/\epsilon}\right)$ queries with $m$ samples. \end{lemma}

 \paragraph{General first order local access oracles} We so far assume a truthful Oracle, that provides the true answer.
-We now need to deal with an oracle whose decision is both based on finite data and is \emph{strategic}, in the sense that it can manipulate the simulation above with his answers.
+We now need to deal with an oracle whose decision is both based on finite data and is \emph{strategic}, in the sense that it can manipulate the wrapper above with his answers.

-Note that in order to construct the simulation we designed a function whose dependent on \emph{all} possible states of the analyst $A$.
+Note that in order to construct the wrapper we designed a function whose dependent on \emph{all} possible states of the analyst $A$.
 In particular, an all powerful oracle can basically look at the design of the function and get to know the exact strategy.
 That includes random bits as the function needs to be determined and chosen at the beginning of the game.
 That is why, as long as existing lower bounds for statistical queries rely on randomized analysts, for this strategy to work, we need to somehow prohibit from the oracle to identify the random bits.
 Note that the reverse is also true.
 Without some restrictions on the oracle, the construction against Gradient Descent becomes a pure strategy (modulus the choice of the distribution of the data).

 We thus assume that the oracle has only access through the local gradients at points visited which restricts him from identifying the whole strategy of the analyst.
 In turn, we need to make sure, in our construction, that such internal bits are indeed not transmitted through the gradients.
-We therfore add in our notion of GD simulation a further restriction called \emph{correctness of gradients}: In addition to requiring that answers can be extracted from the gradients, we also require that the gradients of the instance functions can be completely derived from the current state.
-This ensures us that an \fla Oracle may be operated solely on already published information, hence its decision cannot be dependent on internal bits which are independent of the current state.
-We now move on to introduce the notion of GD simulation, which explains exactly these requirements:
+We therefore add in our construction a further random embedding that hides this further information, given only past information of gradients at point visited (which is a restriction on the \fla oracle).